 Vegan.
 I'm against eating or exploiting animals.
 No, mushing and other dog sports are not exploiting!
 People ask me why I'm vegan.
 Here are reasons why I am a vegan.
-In favor of social reform that creates opportunity for people, with literacy a key part of creating opportunity.
+I'm in favor of social reform that creates opportunity for people, with literacy a key part of creating opportunity.
 Visit Yahoo's Vegan pages; the Vegan FAQ (one of several) is especially informative.
 Don't be duped by the billions of dollars spent by meat industry every year to make you think meat has benefits.
 For a great case in point, read all about McDonalds in mcspotlight.org.
 Don't worry about being alone - take a look at this list of famous vegetarians & vegans.

 More than war, racism or even imperialism, the global economy depends on the exploitation of non-human life. [...]
 The modern death culture cannot tolerate a philosophy that values life over wealth and power.
 “Peter,” in EF!J Eostar 2006 p.
 19.